Philadelphia Music Alliance for Youth (PMAY) Artists' Initiative

 TRAINING YOUNG MUSICIANS FOR THE FUTURE

-The Philadelphia Music Alliance for Youth (PMAY) is launching a new project that will fully support current 4th-11th graders from underrepresented communities with whatever they might need to pursue their dream of becoming a professional classical musician.
+The PMAY Artists’ Initiative is a new project that will support current 4th-11th graders from underrepresented communities with whatever they might need to pursue their dream of becoming a professional classical musician.
 The PMAY Artists’ Initiative will offer students financial support to make lessons, music classes, youth orchestra participation, and summer music camps affordable.
 Students will be able to attend free college and career preparation workshops, and PMAY teachers and staff will work with each family to make sure each musician has an instrument and a strong plan in place for becoming the best musician he or she can be.

 The PMAY Artists’ Initiative is meant to address a major issue in American classical music.
 Less than 5% of musicians in professional American orchestras are African American or Latino, and the numbers of South Asians, Pacific Islanders, American Indians, and Alaskan Natives are similarly low.
 Yet the cities that support these orchestras are racially and ethnically diverse places.
 The PMAY Artists’ Initiative will select a group of 75 young musicians, the first class of PMAY Artists, who will eventually change the face of classical music.